 ISP are a focused and growing group of schools with the vision to be recognised across local communities and the education sector for helping students learn to levels that amaze them, inspiring success and equipping children for a successful future.
 To date, ISP own 27 schools across 7 countries.

-The Stevens & Bolton team was led by corporate partner Nick Atkins, supported by James Floyd and Katie Green (corporate), Ian Craig (property), Gabrielle Holgate and Kate Fellows-Tully (pensions), Shaun Hogan (employment), Aslihan Ozbey (banking), Sarah Balchin (corporate tax) and Kerry Garcia and Jackie Penlington (immigration).
+The Stevens & Bolton team was led by corporate partner Nick Atkins, supported by James Floyd and Katie Green (corporate), Ian Craig and Matthew Jamieson (property), Gabrielle Holgate and Kate Fellows-Tully (pensions), Shaun Hogan (employment), Aslihan Ozbey (banking), Sarah Balchin (corporate tax) and Kerry Garcia and Jackie Penlington (immigration).

 Steve Brown, Group Managing Director of ISP, commented: “We are delighted to announce that the International Schools Partnership has invested in Claremont School based in East Sussex in the United Kingdom.
 Claremont is an outstanding school known for its academic success, excellent facilities and an all round learning-focused education.
 We look forward to working with the school to further develop it to become the first choice in its local community.”